-- A continued focus on promoting shared decision-making and self-management - Assess arrangements for regular review of service user medication and its effectiveness; ensure that this forms part of all reviews - To encourage and embed a culture of learning from service user feedback
+- A continued focus to promote shared decision-making and self-management. - Assess arrangements for regular review of service user medication and its effectiveness; ensure that this forms part of all reviews. - To ensure and embed a culture of learning through service user feedback